MapWar3/MapWar3/Readme.txt

 also disregard the nation file thing. it's easier to store the nations, map, and everything in a single file. the turn processor just does the calculations that change every turn, and the round processor calculates changes every round.

+it's been a while since i've worked with this. i might do some refactoring later